spuder/ender2pro-raspberrypi/README.md

 # ender2pro-raspberrypi
-# Rasbpberry Pi Case for the Ender 2 Pro
+# Raspberry Pi Case for the Ender 2 Pro

 A simple case to mount a rasbperry pi behind the screen of an ender 2 pro Tested with Raspberry Pi 3B+.
 Should also work with Raspberry Pi 4